 preposition , conjunction , & adverb

-- 1during the period of time preceding (a particular event or time): [as preposition]:she had to rest before dinner the day before yesterday [as conjunction]:they lived rough for four days before they were arrested [as adverb]:his playing days had ended six years before it’s never happened to me before
+- 1during the period of time preceding (a particular event, date, or time): [as preposition]:she had to rest before dinner the day before yesterday before the war [as conjunction]:they lived rough for four days before they were arrested it wasn’t long before I had my first bite [as adverb]:his playing days had ended six years before it’s never happened to me before

 A word with two main uses: subordinating conjunction.
 It introduces clauses of time.
 For example:He wanted to see her before it was too late. prepositionI hardly expected you before midnight.